Security Center

 Aduvera has Google Cloud's Cloud Data Processing Addendum and Google Cloud HIPAA Business Associate Addendum in place for the infrastructure supporting the service.
 That provides an important contractual foundation for HIPAA-governed workloads.

 Aduvera does not treat that upstream BAA alone as a blanket statement that every customer deployment is automatically HIPAA-compliant.
-Actual compliance still depends on the workflow, customer configuration, access controls, workforce practices, minimum-necessary use, retention settings, and whether Aduvera and the customer have executed a separate customer BAA where required.
+Actual compliance still depends on the workflow, customer configuration, access controls, workforce practices, minimum-necessary use, retention settings, and whether Aduvera's BAA applies to the customer relationship and workflow.

 Security controls